FreakC-Foundation/FreakC/TUTORIAL.md

 The reason for this is that FreakC has: SETLOCAL ENABLEDELAYEDEXPANSION which causes "!" to not be used properly.

+# First note
+To pause in FreakC, please type in:

+	GotoToilet[fnc]

+You will see this command underneath, but you should you this command to pause your program.

 # Variables and data types

 ## Data types